Thailand: anti-corruption compliance

 Core elements of the law for a bribery crime to be established include:

-- the offence of bribery occurs when parties reach an agreement to offer and accept a ‘benefit’ (an official is guilty even though he was paid to perform his or her own legal duties); and
+- the offence of bribery occurs when parties reach an agreement to offer and accept a ‘benefit’ (an official is guilty even though he or she was paid to perform his or her own legal duties); and

 - the term ‘benefit’ is defined broadly to cover both tangible and intangible assets, and does not have to be calculable in monetary terms.